-Bulgaria: Bulgaria could use NPP Belene reactor to complete the plant via private partnership28.
-September 2016. / SEE Energy News
+Bulgaria: Bulgaria could use NPP Belene reactor to complete the plant via private partnership, SEE Energy News

 Bulgarian Minister of Energy Temenuzhka Petkova said that the state has yet to consider the options for the use of nuclear reactor and other equipment procured for the cancelled NPP Belene project, which Bulgaria has to pay for according to the arbitration ruling.

 Minister Petkova said that Bulgaria could launch a privatization procedure for both the nuclear reactor and the project for the construction of nuclear power plant Belene, along with all permits previously issued for the project, which could be done by setting up a project company.
 Therefore, if the projects proves viable and the investor is found, the project could be carried out, Petkova concluded, adding that the project would be pursued only if it turns out well-founded from the economic perspective.